chrisdemetriad/chrisdemetriad/README.md

 Hey, I'm Chris, a senior react engineer brewing code in London ☕️🇬🇧.
 Probably sipping on my ~8th coffee for today.

 ## What I Do:
-React/TypeScript Developer: Over 20y of turning coffee into code.
+React/TypeScript Dev: 20+ years of turning coffee into code.
 I've been crafting user experiences that even my grandma finds cool.\
 Project Juggler: From Lloyds to O2, I've worked with some cool names, making sure their digital dreams don't turn into nightmares.\
 Agile Aficionado: Rapid prototyping, swift release cycles, Agile methodology - Scrum all the way.

 ## My Magic Toolbox:
-Frameworks: React (I speak JSX), TypeScript (type-safety is my middle name), and a sprinkle of Node.js for when I'm feeling backend-ish.\
+Frameworks: React (I speak JSX), TS (type-safety is my middle name), and a sprinkle of Node for when I'm feeling backend-ish.\
 Tools & Tech: Docker, Jenkin, Jest & RTL (testing is caring, after all).\
 UI/UX Design: Figma, Sketch, InVision.